jaka87/vetercek_WS/README.md

 Most parts are standard but RJ11 jack is a bit tricky.
 There are few wariants aveliable.
 Im using one with part number [5523](http://en.glgnet.biz/productsdetail/productId=97.html) printed on it.
 Connection should look like this on PCB
 ![RJ11](img/rj11.png)
 Here is the [link](https://easyeda.com/jaka87/vetercek-mod) to PCB design.

+This is how  PCB looks with all components soldered together
 ![COmpleted PCB](img/ready_pcb.png)

 ## TO-DO